skirtles-code/vue-vnode-utils/docs/api.md

 The [`options`](#iterationoptions) object can be set to `{ component: true }` or `{ element: true }` to limit iteration to just components or elements respectively.

 Eligible VNodes will be passed to the provided callback.
 The callback should return an object containing props that need to be added to the VNode.
-The VNode itself will not be changed, it will be cloned using Vue's built-in `cloneVNode` helper.
+The VNode itself will not be changed, it will be cloned using Vue's built-in `cloneVNode()` helper.
+Any ancestor fragment nodes will be cloned as required.

-A new array of VNodes is returned.
+The passed array will not be modified, but if no changes were required then the same array may be returned.

 ### See also